MARIA MÜLLER (she/her)

 GIORGIA VALENTI (she/her)

 Giorgia is an Italian artist in New York.
-She was most recently in the reading of It Can't Happen Here with Yiddish Theatre Folksbiene/Kairos Italy Theater and in a new play by Liza Berkeinmeir Scary Animals, directed by Leah Reddy.
-She has also worked on the development of A Thousand Ways (The Public) and The Fever (La Mama) with 600 HIGHWAYMEN.
-Giorgia's on-camera work includes a co-starring role in The Right Reasons (ActorsConnectionTV), for which she got a nomination for Best Supporting Actress at the Lee Strasberg Film Festival.
+She was most recently in This is Me Eating___, an immersive theater installation based on a concept developed by her and produced by her theater company: Et Alia Theater.
+With the latter, Giorgia has worked with multiple Off Broadway companies such as Rattlestick Playwrights Theater, Irondale Women Festival and they were honored speakers at TEDxYouth Columbia.
+She was in the reading of It Can't Happen Here with Yiddish Theatre Folksbiene/Kairos Italy Theater and she has also worked on the development of A Thousand Ways (The Public) and The Fever (La Mama) with 600 HIGHWAYMEN.
+Giorgia's on-camera work includes a co-starring role in The Right Reasons (ActorsConnectionTV), for which she got a nomination for Best Supporting Actress at the Lee Strasberg Film Festival and her starring role in a Sandalwood feature film Teenage directed by Guinness World Record Holder Kishan Shrikhant.
 She also co-produced and co-starred in a new film ‘Til Morning that is currently in Post-Production.
 Giorgia graduated with Honors from New York University, Tisch School of the Arts with a Major in Drama and a Minor in Dance.
-She has been modeling since the age of fourteen and lived in Italy till she was 10, in India till she was 17 and has been in NYC ever since!
+She has been modeling since the age of 14 and lived in Italy till she was 10, in India till she was 17 and has been in NYC ever since!

 ANA MOIOLI (she/her)